mstephen19/chat-app/README.md

 Because of the use of Redis, the application can be scaled horizontally due to the fact that each server instance would not store important state in memory.

+A basic session ID system is in place using JWT to ensure that users can only send messages in a room that they are currently in.

 ## Run it

 Currently, there is only a configuration to run the little app in development mode.